-The second economic support payment of $750 is being paid to people who were residing in Australia and receiving a qualifying payment or concession card on 10 July 2020.
-The qualifying payments and concession cards are the same as those for the first economic support payment but will not be paid to people who receive the COVID-19 supplement.
+The second economic support payment of $750 was paid to people who were residing in Australia and receiving a qualifying payment or concession card on 10 July 2020.
+The qualifying payments and concession cards are the same as those for the first economic support payment but was not paid to people who receive the Coronavirus Supplement.

 Services Australia and DVA commenced automatically delivering the first economic support payment from 31 March 2020 and the second economic support payment from 13 July 2020.

 The Government provided 2 additional economic support payments of $250 each.
 The payments were provided to people who were residing in Australia and receiving a qualifying payment or concession card on the relevant test date.
 The test date for the first $250 economic support payment is 27 November 2020, with payments made from December 2020.
 The test date for the second $250 economic support payment is 26 February 2021, with payments made from March 2021.

 - recipients of CA and FTB including DOP (not in receipt of a primary income support payment)

 - eligible DVA payments and Gold Card holders

 - holders of a CSHC and certain PCC holders (not in receipt of a primary income support payment).

 See 3.7.7 2020 & 2021 economic support payments (ESPs) for more information.

 From 25 March 2020, changes have also been made to CrP to ensure income support recipients who are in financial hardship and are required to be in quarantine or self-isolation, or care for another person who is required to be in quarantine or self-isolation in order to prevent the possible transmission of COVID-19 receive the support they need.

 CrP is equal to 1 week of the person's maximum basic rate of payment.
 For example, if a single person with a dependent child receives JSP and their maximum basic rate of payment per fortnight is $612.00, a CrP would be $306.00.